The Right Thing To Do

-"I hated the brutality, the sadism, and the insanity of Nazism.
+"I hated the brutality, the sadism, and the insanity of the Third Reich.
 I just couldn't stand by and see people destroyed.
 I did what I could, what I had to do, what my conscience told me I must do.
 That's all there is to it.
 Really, nothing more." - Oskar Schindler

 Working for the Abwehr, Schindler helped with the invasions of Czechoslovakia and Poland, so he was no Saint.
 However, as the war went on, he became disenchanted with the extermination programs of the Third Reich.
 Bribing, wheeling and dealing, and generally risking getting shot every other day, Schindler managed to transfer his 1200 or so factory workers from the East to safety in the West during the closing days of the war.
 They all would have been executed otherwise.